 4. Make sure you’re qualified.
 Yes, an internship should provide an opportunity to learn and not just be free labor.
 It shouldn’t require the same skill set of a mid-level full-time position.
 But it may very well require a baseline set of skills.
-If you have zero of the baseline skills, then do not apply.
-For example, if it’s a programming position and it says, “Candidate must know HTML” and all you know about HTML is that they are letters in the alphabet, then do not apply.
+If you have zero baseline skills required for the job, then do not apply.
+For example, if it’s a programming position and it says, “Candidate must know HTML,” and all you know about HTML is that they are letters in the alphabet, then don’t apply.
 Even if you Googled and you now know it stands for “Hypertext Markup Language,” do not apply.
 On the off chance you do get hired, this will be a recipe for disaster.
 Because sometimes you can’t “fake it until you make it” and instead you will be discovered to be a fraud.
 No one wants that.
 You’ll probably end up getting fired.
 The company is going to be unhappy because you can’t do the work they hired you to do and now they don’t have an intern for that spot.
 You’ll have wasted everyone’s time.
 I’ve never seen those situations end well.
 Now, if it says you need to know C# and you know C++ and Java, then sure, apply and mention this in your customized email (see above) and explain why you think you could meet that requirement.
 (And again, if you think that Java applies to coffee, it’s not the internship for you.)

 5. Apply for the internship listed.
 If the internship says the position is for someone who can work 15 hours a week, don’t apply but say you’d like it to be full time.
 If it says you have to work out of the office, don’t apply but say you’d like to work remote half of your shifts.
 If it says that you have to adhere to a Monday to Friday schedule, don’t apply but say you’d need to work Saturdays.
 If the internship is for a developer, then don’t apply and say you’re interested in sales.
-If they wanted a sales intern, they would have posted for a sales intern.
+(If they wanted a sales intern, they would have posted for a sales intern.)

 One follow-up is fine.
-Ten follow-ups is annoying.
+Ten follow-ups is overboard.
 If they’re interested, they’ll get back to you.
 If they’re busy and they don’t get back to you immediately, sending them 50 follow-ups is the surest way to ensure that they are no longer interested in you.